How Travel Has Changed

 The desire for change

-Humanity has always been filled with curiosity to see new places and to travel other lands, the same curiosity that has taken us out of caves and into man-made dwellings, out of Africa and across oceans and other continents.
+Humanity has always been filled with curiosity to see new places (no wonder very cheap car insurance is so popular in the UK)and to travel other lands, the same curiosity that has taken us out of caves and into man-made dwellings, out of Africa and across oceans and other continents.
 In ancient times, the desire to see and be seen was expressed in joining military campaigns, religious wars and crusades.
 Many more people took part in peaceful pilgrimages and opened trade routes, as Marco Polo did in the thirteenth century.

 The practical difficulties